Henrik Larsson: Personal life

 On 21 June 1996, Larsson married Magdalena Spjuth, whom he had met in a restaurant when he was 19 years old.
 She is the daughter of a politician and an education director at the local municipality.
-They have a son, professional footballer Jordan Larsson (born 1997 and named after basketball player Michael Jordan), who has represented Sweden at international level, and a daughter, Janelle Larsson (born 2002), a member of the junior Swedish national show jumping team.
+They have a son, professional footballer Jordan Larsson (born 1997 and named after basketball player Michael Jordan), who has represented Sweden at international level, and a daughter, Janelle Larsson (born 2002), a member of the junior Sweden national show jumping team.

 On 6 June 2009, before Sweden's 1–0 loss against Denmark, Larsson's younger brother Robert, who had a troubled personal life, was found dead in his flat in their hometown of Helsingborg.
 Henrik was not told until after the match had concluded.
 Henrik Larsson also has an elder half-brother, Kim.